Title IX of the Education Amendments of 1972 is a federal law that prohibits sex discrimination in education.

-Inquiries concerning the application of Title IX for students may be referred to the University's Title IX Coordinator.
+Inquiries concerning the application of Title IX for students may be referred to the University's Title IX Deputy/Investigator.

-WKU Code of Conduct related to Sexual Misconduct
+WKU Code of Conduct related to Sexual Misconduct/Assault

-Sexual Misconduct is non-consensual sexual contact, including but not limited to sexual assault or abuse, rape, acquaintance rape, or sodomy.
-(Please refer to the Sexual Offense Policy in the WKU Student Handbook)
+Non-consensual sexual contact, including but not limited to sexual assault or abuse, rape, acquaintance rape, attempted rape, sodomy or unwelcome sexual advances.
+(Please refer to the Title IX - Sexual Misconduct/Assault Policy)